Anish9065/Library-System/README.md

-This is a straightforward Mini Library Management System, which is implemented in C++ with file management functionality.
+This is a Library Management System, which is implemented in C++ with file management functionality.

 Users can:

 Create new books which consist of a name, author, and number of copies of the book.
 View all available books in the library.